GitMurf/roam-highlighter/README.md

 ![](https://user-images.githubusercontent.com/64155612/82860651-28e90480-9ecf-11ea-8c59-81ebc50a1687.gif)

-## Demo 3 - Options for handling Line Breaks in a Highlight
+## Demo 3 (Need to Record) - Options for handling Line Breaks in a Highlight

 ![]()